 How to Send Follow-up Emails

 Amazon doesn’t give out customers’ email addresses.
-And as far as they’re concerned, it doesn’t matter who the customer buys from the second time.
-Only that they keep buying on Amazon.
+As far as they’re concerned, it doesn’t matter who the customer buys from the second time, only that they keep buying on Amazon.
 And they’ve got capturing repeat customers down to an art.

 The problem with autoresponders

 You can’t link to any promotional sources (including your Amazon storefront or Amazon listings).
 This means you can’t send discounts or promotions in Amazon messages.